 A collector of experiences, she’s variously reported on the inaugural Monaco Polo Cup, test-driven a Ferrari 480 Spider around the hills above Milan, herded cattle on a white horse in the French Camargue, hung out at the Cuban National Ballet in Havana and tranced with Morocco’s Gnawa musicians at their annual festival in Essaouira.

-Her other hats include on-stage interviewing and compering, guesting on BBC Radio programmes and working in an advisory capacity to musicians, venues and record companies.
+Her other hats include on-stage interviewing and compering, guesting on ABC and BBC Radio and creative consultancy for musicians, venues and record companies.
 Her memoir The Whirl was published by HarperCollins Australia in 2015.
-A novel is in the pipeline.

 Live music, surfing, yoga, boxing and kickboxing, Cuban salsa dancing, travel (I have travelled all over Africa, Latin America, Asia, Russia and Europe) horse riding (in another life I was an amateur show jumper, race horse trainer and riding school instructor!).